jayashan10/virtual_trial_emulator/final_report.md

 ## 1. Dataset and Cohort

 The study dataset originates from Project Data Sphere (PDS310), a phase III trial in metastatic colorectal cancer comparing Panitumumab plus best supportive care versus best supportive care alone.
-Raw data were provided as SAS ADaM files, which we converted to CSV format for downstream processing and analysis.
-After filtering for data availability and quality criteria, our analyzable cohort comprises 370 patients with comprehensive baseline and longitudinal measurements.
+Raw data were provided as SAS ADaM files, which I converted to CSV format for downstream processing and analysis.
+After filtering for data availability and quality criteria, my analyzable cohort comprises 370 patients with comprehensive baseline and longitudinal measurements.

 ### Cohort Characteristics